Spot (fish): Distribution and habitat

-L. xanthurus lives in salt waters, especially brackish waters, mostly over sandy and muddy floors.
+The spot is native to the west central and northwest regions on the Atlantic Ocean.
+It is found along the Gulf of Mexico, along the southern coast of the U.S from Massachusetts and down to Campeche, Mexico.
+It is typically found in depths no more than 6 meters, but can be found up to 50 meters in depth.
+The spot lives in salt waters, especially brackish waters, mostly over sandy and muddy seabeds.
 It lives in the estuaries and bays until spring, when it migrates to the deeper waters that it spawns in.
 During summer, it moves to water with a higher salinity, and then it moves offshore once autumn begins, and the water begins to cool.

 Diet

-L. xanthurus is omnivorous, and eats benthic invertebrates, small crustaceans, and plant and animal detritus.
+The spot is omnivorous, and eats benthic invertebrates, small crustaceans, and plant and animal detritus.
 This includes polychaetes, worms, small fish, small plankton, and mollusks.